Explore what anxiety is, how it can be connected to your appearance and what you can do to control and manage feelings of worry.

 Finish by breathing in your natural rhythm for a couple of minutes.

-You can find many relaxation techniques for anxiety online, on YouTube, in mobile apps and in the shops.
+You can find many relaxation techniques for anxiety online, on YouTube, in mobile apps (such as Headspace or Calm) and in the shops.
 You may not have much experience of these – but try different techniques a few times and find out what works best for you.